 First, we visited the area of Dwejra, which is located on the western coastline of Gozo.
 The word “dwejra” means “small home” in Maltese, which is named after a small house built on the cliffs and surrounded by the sea.
 The scenery is gorgeous there with the rest of the Azure Window, Blue Hole, Inland Sea and Dwejra bay.
 The coastline is a result of geological forces and offers several great hiking paths.

 We walked to Dwejra bay to have a closer look at Fungus rock (Il-Gebla tal-General), which is a 65-metre high individual rock in the bay.
 It was named after a plant known as Maltese Fungus, which was discovered by a commander of the Knights of St. John.
 This plant with medicinal and healing properties grew on the rock and was guarded by the Dwejra Tower up on the cliff.
 The tower was built in 1652 and was in use until 1873.
 In 1999 the restoration works had been finished and now it is open to the public.

 In the northern direction, you can see the remains of the Azure Window, the symbol of Gozo.
 It was a 28 metre high natural arch with 2 vast vertical rocks holding a flat top.
 The natural landmark was destroyed on the 8th of March 2017 by strong wind and high waves.
 Still attracts a huge number of visitors.

 Walk down on the rocks to the water, just mind your steps.
-At the bottom of the rock face, the Blue Hole can be found, where the water has deep blue colour.
-It is an underwater cave and provides excellent dive site for experienced divers.
+At the bottom of the rock face, the Blue Hole can be found, where the water has a deep blue colour.
+It is an underwater cave and provides an excellent dive site for experienced divers.

 The area on the other side of the rock face is the Inland Sea, a natural lagoon surrounded by tall cliffs.
 It is connected to the open sea with a 60 metre-long tunnel, called Blue Cave.
 From the Inland Sea, you can take a boat tour through the tunnel.
 It is a popular scuba diving site and also good for swimming because it has shallow and calm water with a pebbly shore.